Why Local LLMs Hallucinate When Your AI Agent Has Search

 The Experiment

+The agent is called Athena.
 In production, it runs on Gemini 2.5 Flash with native Google Search grounding.
-It works.
 Reports are accurate, structured, and ready in about 2 to 3 minutes.

 I wanted to see if local models could do the same job.
-The motivation was straightforward: lower cost, no API dependency, full data privacy.
+Lower cost, no API dependency, full data privacy.
 If a 14B or 27B parameter model running on Ollama could produce the same report, I could cut the cloud dependency entirely.

 I tested four models on the same task: generate a Daily Market Briefing with current prices, macro data, sector analysis, and a watchlist update.